DjangoGirls/tutorial/en/intro_to_command_line/README.md

 The part up to and including the `$` or the `>` is called the *command line prompt*, or *prompt* for short.
 It prompts you to input something there.

 In the tutorial, when we want you to type in a command, we will include the `$` or `>`, and occasionally more to the left.
-You can ignore the left part and type in the command which starts after the prompt.
+Ignore the left part and only type in the command, which starts after the prompt.

 ## Your first command (YAY!)